Contested & Uncontested Divorce Lawyers Serving Redford & Southeastern Michigan

 Call Our Divorce Attorneys to help make your divorce easy.

-Uncontested Divorce Lawyers
+Uncontested Divorce Lawyers in Redford

 It is considered to be Uncontested if both parties have agreed concerning custody, child support, spousal support and the property settlement.
 This is the fastest and least expensive kind of divorce.
 It is usually done for a set price and generally involves one court appearance to finalize the divorce.
 In Michigan, an uncontested divorce can take 6-8 months if there are minor children; 2-4 months if there are no minor children.

-Contested Divorce Lawyers
+Contested Divorce Lawyers in Redford

 A divorce is considered to be contested when the parties cannot agree on one or more issues.
 This generally requires an initial retainer and the work performed on your case is charged at an hourly rate.
 A contested divorce frequently requires more than one court appearance and can involve a number of court appearances.
 Your attorney works with you and your spouse’s attorney to work out a settlement for you.
 Contested divorces are more expensive and can take much longer than uncontested divorces.